Kaspiu/Voton/README.md

 # Voton

 A privacy-focused note-taking web application inspired by Notion and Obsidian and built with Next.js.
-All your data stays in your browser—no servers, no accounts, no tracking.
+All your data stays in your browser - no servers, no accounts, no tracking.

 ## Features